pingcap/community/special-interest-groups/sig-planner/roles-and-organization-management.md

 Requirements:

+* Joined the sig-planner slack channel.
 * Have at least 8 PRs merged in the planner/statistics package within one year.
-* Nominated by at least 2 Planner SIG Reviewers or role above.
+* Nominated by at least 2 commiters or role above.

 #### From `Active Contributor` to `Reviewer`

 Requirements:

-* Have at least 10 PRs merged in the planner/statistics package within one year.
+* Have at least 20 PRs merged in the planner/statistics package within one year.
+* Fix at least 5 issues whose difficulty is medium or above.
+* Knowledgeable about the codebase.
-* Nominated by at least 2 Committers or 2 Maintainers.
+* Nominated by at least 2 maintainers or above.

 #### From `Reviewer` to `Committer`

 Requirements:

 * Have at least 30 PRs merged in the planner/statistics package within one year.
+* Fix at least 10 issues whose difficulty is medium or above.
-* Have reviewed at least 15 PRs in the planner/statistics package within one year.
+* Have reviewed at least 20 PRs in the planner/statistics package within one year.
-* Nominated by at least 2 Committers or Maintainers.
+* Nominated by at least 2 maintainers or above.

 ## Quit and Demotion